segmentio/segment-docs/src/connections/destinations/catalog/tv-squared/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".

-2. Search for "TV Squared" within the Destinations Catalog and confirm the Javascript source you’d like to connect to.
+2. Search for "TV Squared" within the Destinations Catalog and confirm the Javascript source you'd like to connect to.

 3. Add your TV Squared Brand ID and Client ID to your Segment Settings UI.
 You can find this within your TV Squared dashboard.

-4. We’ll automatically load TV Squared's Javascript tracking snippet onto the page once analytics.js loads.
+4. We'll automatically load TV Squared's Javascript tracking snippet onto the page once analytics.js loads.
 Please make sure you remove TV Squared's snippet from your code.

-5. TV Squared will start automatically recording events after approximately 5-10 minutes, once our CDN is updated.
+5. TV Squared will start automatically recording events after approximately 45 minutes, once our CDN is updated.

 ## Page